 Labour Lawyers Marbella

-We are Marbella Solicitors specializing in Labor Law.
+We are a law firm with lawyers specialized in labor law in Marbella.
 Have you been dismissed?
 Is your company not paying your monthly salary?
 Is one of your employees causing problems?
 Is your company in financial trouble and you need to re-structure your personnel?

 We provide legal services in the following areas of employment law: